Edu4rdSHL/powerman/README.md

 powerman - Power Management framework for Linux written in Rust.

-It project is being writen, not ready for use yet.
+It project is being writen and not full featured, if you have any request enhancement open an issue.

 # What are the use-cases?